 - You must bring your own combination lock for the lockers so you can store your shoes, bags, and other belongings.
 The lockers aren't huge, so bring as few items as possible or a second lock so you can use two.

 - You must be wearing a bathing suit to enter the pool area.
 If you like to cover up, a plain white T-shirt is the only article of clothing allowed.

 - Babies and toddlers must wear swim diapers.

 - Rubber flip-flops or water shoes are the only kind of footwear allowed.

 - A book or magazine are the only things you can bring into the pool area outside of your person—no purses, no wallets, no phones, etc.

 - No water toys or flotation devices are allowed, so leave the swim wings at home.

-- You cannot bring your cell phone, camera or other electronic devices into the pool area.
+- You cannot bring your cell phone, camera, or other electronic devices into the pool area.

 - You cannot bring food or drink into the pool area, although many pools do have places for eating outside of the pool deck.

-Find out about other water fun in NYC or check out our Summer Fun Guide for more seasonal activities.
+Check out our Summer Fun Guide for more seasonal activities.

-This post originally published in June 2009.
+Originally published in June 2009.